 All US states have some form of restrictions for direct-to-consumer sales in the auto industry, and several ban direct sales altogether.
 They're ostensibly meant to protect consumer interests by ensuring contact with a licensed dealer, but in practice they do more to protect the interests of entrenched franchise dealers.

-Speaking of which, Tesla Motors is the only manufacturer attempting to operate exclusively via direct sales (Carvana is the other biggest online brand, but sells only used vehicles).
+Speaking of which, Tesla Motors is the only manufacturer operating exclusively via direct sales (Carvana is the other biggest online brand, but sells only used vehicles).
 Most states limit the number of stores direct sellers can operate, and in states where they're banned outright, Tesla has lobbied aggressively to change those laws.

 Elon Musk doesn't seem worried about the prospect.
 He's quoted saying "I'm sure the franchise dealers will try to...oppose us in some way but this would be a fundamental restraint of interstate commerce and violate [the] Constitution.
 So good luck with that."States that currently ban direct auto sales and/or servicing of vehicles (the rest allow either limited or relatively restriction-free sales):

-Tesla has actually been able to exploit legal loopholes in several of these states by having 'showrooms' instead of dealers.
+There are exploitable loopholes in several of these states.
+Tesla has gotten around some restrictions by having 'showrooms' instead of dealers.
 They can "sell" you on the car, but they can't actually sell you the car, or discuss pricing in any way.
 Some of the holdouts tightened their restrictions further to close such loopholes.

 Franchised dealers are burdened with fixed real estate costs and large, unsold inventories that can sit on their lots for extended periods.
 They manufacture and ship their models long before the customer makes their selection.